Session: End-To-End Encrypted Conversations With Minimal Metadata Leakage: Building on Foundations

-Once the identifier of every swarm on the network is known, we can create a mapping from clients’ public keys to swarms.
-To do so we first reduce a given public key to a 64-bit unsigned integer \(K\) to match the number space of swarm identifiers.
-The key is then assigned the swarm whose ID is the closest on the number line to \(K\) using the same definition for distance as we used for two swarms.
-This approach ensures that adding or removing a swarm disturbs at most two of the neighbouring swarms.
+Each swarm has a deterministically generated 64-bit number as its identifier.
+Once the identifier of every swarm on the network is known, we can create a mapping from clients' Account IDs to swarms.
+To do this, we first reduce a given Account ID to a 64-bit integer to match the number space of swarm identifiers.
+The key is then assigned to the swarm whose ID is numerically closest.
+This approach ensures that, given the list of current Session Nodes, a user can always determine their swarm without the use of a centralised resolver.